NLPxL2Korean/KLM-corpus/README.md

 Sung, H., & Shin, G-H. (2023).
 Towards L2-friendly pipelines for learner corpora: A case of written production by L2-Korean learners, In *Proceedings the 18th Workshop on Innovative Use of NLP for Building Educational Applications*, Association for Computational Linguistics.

-## On-going/Future works
+## To do

-- We are currently re-evaluating the Korean language proficiency of individual learners through a holistic evaluation of their essays by trained human raters.
+- [x] We are re-evaluating the Korean language proficiency of individual learners through a holistic evaluation of their essays by trained human raters.

-- Our aim is to extend the scope of our research to include dependency parsing.
+- [ ] We are going to extend the scope of our research to include dependency annotations.

 ## License